MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-company-portal.md

 # required metadata

 title: Enroll Android device with Intune Company Portal | Microsoft Docs
-description: Describes how to enroll an Android device with Intune Company Portal
+description: Describes how to enroll an Android device in Intune with the Company Portal app.
 keywords:
 author: lenewsad
 ms.author: lanewsad